qmk/qmk_firmware/keyboards/converter/a1200/readme.md

 Pins:        B6       5V
 ```

-Please note that some versions of Model M have LED connected with a ribbon cable, and not with separate wires.

 * Keyboard Maintainer: [8bits4ever](https://github.com/8bits4ever)
 * Hardware Supported: Teensy 2.0++ board by PJRC
 * Hardware Availability: https://www.pjrc.com/store/teensypp.html